dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/position-the-cursor-at-the-beginning-or-end-of-text.md

 This example shows how to position the cursor at the beginning or end of the text contents of a <xref:System.Windows.Controls.TextBox> control.

 ## Define a TextBox control
- The following [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] code describes a <xref:System.Windows.Controls.TextBox> control and assigns it a Name.
+ The following Extensible Application Markup Language (XAML) code describes a <xref:System.Windows.Controls.TextBox> control and assigns it a Name.

  [!code-xaml[TextBox_MiscCode#_MoveCursorXAML](~/samples/snippets/csharp/VS_Snippets_Wpf/TextBox_MiscCode/CSharp/Window1.xaml#_movecursorxaml)]